xcart/xcart-docs/_pages/kb_en/general_setup/backup-restore/restore.md

 {% toc %}

-## Restoring X-Cart files from a back-up
+## Restoring X-Cart Files from a Back-up

 1. Log in to your server or your hosting account.
 2. Go to the directory that contains all your Internet projects (usually referred to as the WWW directory), and create a new directory where you will deploy the store from the backup.